AMN-SHK/UnibotFM/data/nlu.md

 - bus id card
 - how to apply for bus id card
 - [Bus id]{"entity":"busid", "value": "Bus id"}
+- how to apply for bus service
+- is there any id for bus

 ## synonym:busid
 - Bus id
 - bus identity
+- bus card
+- bus identity card

 ## intent:parking
 - parking